Scientific Name: Hylobates syndactylus

 Gibbons are considered lesser apes since they are much smaller than their relatives the great apes.
 They are arboreal, spending most of their time relaxing in the trees or swinging between branches.
 Siamangs are also diurnal; while they are active in the mornings and evenings, they tend to rest in the middle of the day in addition to sleeping at night.

-DIET: A typical siamang diet consists of leaves, fruit, some insects and small vertebrates.
+A typical siamang diet consists of leaves, fruit, some insects and small vertebrates.
 About half of their diet is purely leaves, making them much more folivorous than other gibbons.
 Since they are also frugivorous, siamangs will disperse seeds through their feces, which helps support forest regeneration.
-On average, a siamang will spend about five hours per day eating.
+On average, a siamang will spend 80% of hours awake feeding.

-PHYSICAL CHARACTERISTICS: The average adult siamang is 2.5 to 3 feet long and weighs about 20 to 28 pounds.
+The average adult siamang is 2.5 to 3 feet long and weighs about 20 to 28 pounds.
 Both males and females are covered in black hair except for their throat sacs which are hairless.
 They have long arms which they use to carry them swiftly through the trees, as brachiation is their primary mode of transportation.
-Their scientific name syndactylus comes from the webbing between their second and third toes.